superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Final/final proposal.md

 1) **Culture**

-\- The development of drones in the use post emergency situations contributes to positive outlooks on technological advancement.
+\- The development of drones in the use of post emergencies contributes to positive outlooks on technological advancement.
 Using drone technology to solve real-world problems by way of technology creates a culture of high-tech innovation.

 2) **Society**

 \- Aviation drones can be faster, and safer than the boots-on-the-ground method of search and rescue.
-A drone that can access medical conditions of victims by prioritizing victims helps first responders use their resources in way that maximizes the help they can provide.
+A drone that can access the medical conditions of victims by prioritizing victims helps first responders use their resources in a way that maximizes the help they can provide.
 Along with increasing the sense of safety in communities it also unlocks new roles and responsibilities under an emergency services career.

 3) **Environment**